pydantic/pydantic/docs/why.md

 ### Twilio {#org-twilio}

-Traffic to the Pydantic docs from version control sub-domains under the `twilio.com` domain.
+Traffic to the Pydantic docs from version control subdomains under the `twilio.com` domain.

 ### Twitter {#org-twitter}